Why is My Furnace Blowing Cold Air Instead Of Heat?

 6. The Pilot Light Keeps Going Out

 This is mainly for older furnaces.
-Many new models of furnaces have an electric pilot light that only turns on when needed- older ones will have a pilot light on continually from the gas line.
+Many new models of furnaces have an electric pilot light that only turns on when needed – older ones will have a pilot light on continually from the gas line.
 If you are comfortable doing so, you can relight it by following the instruction kit that came with the furnace (always turn off the gas before doing so).

 7. There’s A Problem With The Gas Supply

+Gas furnaces need a steady and adequate supply of natural gas or propane to combust and generate heat.
+Problems with the gas supply can lead to incomplete combustion or prevent the furnace from igniting.
 If your pilot light is going out instantly or not lighting at all, it may be an issue with the gas supply.
 If this is the case, we have good news: Your furnace is designed to shut off if there is an issue with the gas supply.

 8. The Air Ducts Are Leaking

-If you have holes, disconnections, or leaks in your air ducts, then all the hot air is escaping before making it through your vents.
 Sometimes this can be due to age.
 Other times it can be due to a small animal biting or clawing at them.
 Leaking ducts have more of an effect than you’d think, and duct sealing would fix this problem—either with tape or new pieces depending on the damage.
 Have a professional do an inspection to find the problem areas.

 Have Husky Come Take a Look